anitagupta1/Data-Auditing/README.md

-# Data-Auditing
+# Data-Auditing (using Challenge Response Protocol)
-Checking whether data uploaded on the cloud is safe or not(corrupted, modified, delete)
+Checking whether data uploaded on the cloud is safe or not using Cryptography, Socket Programming